paulahemsi/ft_server/README.md

 `service --status-all` allow us to see the services running in the machine and `service nginx stop` stops the nginx, so we can use it and run the container
 ____________________

 * inside the container, I install everything I need for the project.
-Firts, actually, I checked if there was some update with `apt-get update`, then I installed nginx `apt-get install nginx` (need to answer `y` at some point, so a `-y` must be included in the respective dockerfile rule),
+Firts, actually, I checked if there was some update with `apt-get update`, then I installed nginx `apt-get install nginx` (need to answer `y` at some point, so a `-y` must be included in the respective dockerfile rule).
+To check if nginx is running, I wrote `localhost` on the browser, but nothing happens.
+Looking again in the services, nginx was enable, so `service nginx start` solved the problem.
+Nginx done!

+* php `apt-get install php-gd php7.3 php7.3-fpm php7.3-mysql php-common php7.3-cli php7.3-common php7.3-json php7.3-opcache	php7.3-readline php-json php-mbstring php7.3-mbstring php-curl php-gd php-intl php-soap php-xml php-xmlrpc php-zip` also with `-y`

+* mariaDB

 * `ctrl` + `d` closes the container